 Determine if the participant has substantially met the performance benchmarks established in the REP by evaluating satisfactory progress against the following two criteria at least once every 60 days, beginning at the start of the REP:

-Is the participant maintaining satisfactory academic standing (e.g., not on probation or determined to be at risk by the instructor or training institution)?
+Is the participant maintaining satisfactory academic standing (for example, not on probation or determined to be at risk by the instructor or training institution)?

 Is the participant on track to completing the training within the time frame specified in the REP?

-Document benchmark attainment at least every 60 days and obtain documentation from training providers in one or more of the following methods: transcripts, letters, e-mails, documented telephone or personal contacts with the training provider attesting to progress and academic standing in the program.
-(Boards may create locally developed forms to track progress and academic benchmark attainment.)
+Document benchmark attainment at least every 60 days and obtain documentation from training providers in one or more of the following methods: transcripts, letters, emails, documented telephone or personal contacts with the training provider attesting to progress and academic standing in the program.
+(Boards may create locally developed forms to track progress and academic benchmark attainment);

 Get benchmark attainment documentation from the training provider at the end of each semester or training module in the form of assessment test results (Adult Education and Literacy/English as a Second Language/GED), grades, or transcripts.
-A training provider’s attestation for the interim benchmark review periods is still required, if necessary to keep within the maximum 60-day review intervals.
+A training provider’s attestation for the interim benchmark review periods is still required, if necessary, to keep within the maximum 60-day review intervals;

-Ensure that Workforce Solutions Office staff, after a second unsatisfactory benchmark review, modifies the REP for the following:
+Ensure that Workforce Solutions Office staff, after a second unsatisfactory benchmark review, confirms the following and modifies the REP accordingly:

-Determine whether the training still meets the approval criteria
+Whether the training still meets the approval criteria

-Ensure continued Completion TRA eligibility
+Continued Completion TRA eligibility

-If the training no longer meets the approval criteria or the participant continues to fail to make satisfactory progress, recommend termination of the training program by submitting a request and all backup documentation to TAA@twc.texas.gov
+If the training no longer meets the approval criteria or the participant continues to fail to make satisfactory progress, recommend termination of the training program by submitting a request and all backup documentation to TAA@twc.texas.gov.

 C-505.b: Benchmark Documentation in TWIST